ssec-jhu/flfm/docs/source/gui.rst

 .. note:: The PSF **must** be normalized for the final 3D reconstruction to be numerically accurate.

 .. note:: The ``Normalize PSF`` feature can only be used once per uploaded image to guard against accidentally normalizing more than once.
+The button
+    is disabled once used for a given PSF.
+Re-uploading a PSF will re-enable the button.

 Additional features are available such as selecting the colorscale, and more importantly the specific frame/depth to display from a multi image TIFF.